Foundations of Mathematics

 Where does it come from?

 Hmmm, well, no one knows for sure, but there’s a great book on the topic that might be right.
 If you look at the evolution of life and consciousness you might get some ideas.
-The earliest life forms that needed to move toward their food probably randomly bumped in to food and survived.
-Perhaps the next step in evolution was some sensing ability to move toward the food.
-Then lifeforms capable of making “models of their surroundings” so they could swerve around obstacles, and remember where the food was and how to get back there, gained an evolutionary advantage.
+The earliest life forms that needed to move toward their food probably randomly bumped into food and survived.
+Natural selection likely led to sensing abilities enabling organisms to move toward the food.
+Next, lifeforms capable of making “models of their surroundings” so they could swerve around obstacles and remember where the food was, gained an evolutionary advantage.

 Was it invented or discovered?